Chess lessons for children aged 6 years + who are beginners and new to chess!

 I’d like to think that your child has an interest in chess and you’d like them to find out more and learn to play better?
 What I will say is that when you bring them along to one of the junior clubs to join in, they’ll get a warm welcome from me and the other children every time.

-So, if your child is not yet familiar with the rules of chess, I’ll show and explain to them that chess is a fun mind game, where a battle takes place between two players called Black and White.
+So, if your child is not yet familiar with the rules of chess, I’ll show them how and explain why chess is a fun mind game, where a battle takes place between two players called Black and White.
 The battle happens on a chessboard which has 32 dark and 32 light squares.
-I’ll guide them on how to turn the board the correct way so there is a light square in the bottom right-hand corner and they’ll then have a go at setting up the chessmen in the right places.
+I’ll guide them on how to turn the board the correct way around so there is a light square in the bottom right-hand corner and they’ll then have a go at setting up the chessmen on the right squares.
 Have a look at the board setup below and you’ll notice that the board has numbers and letters around the edges.
 You can see the white chessmen on rows 1 & 2 and the black chessmen on rows 7 & 8.
 The rows are called Ranks.

 There are 8 white pieces and 8 white Pawns.
-In the lower left-hand corner on square a1 the chessman that looks like a castle is called a Rook.
+In front of these 8 pieces on rank number 1 are 8 Pawns on rank number 2.
+The player with the Black chessmen has the same number of Pawns on rank 7 and pieces on rank number 8.
+So, in the lower left-hand corner on square a1 the chessman that looks like a castle is called a Rook.
 Next to the Rook we have the horse’s head we call a Knight on b1, then a Bishop on c1, a Queen on d1 and the King on e1.
 Next to the King we then have one more Bishop on f1, another Knight on g1 and another Rook on h1.
-In front of these 8 pieces on Rank number 1 are 8 Pawns on Rank number 2.
-The player with the Black chessmen has the same number of pieces on Rank 8 and Pawns on Rank number7.

 There are just a few children that can play chess at 4 or 5 years old.
 However, I usually accept girls and boys from 6 years old at my chess clubs.
 Click To Tweet